 - Just-in-time (JIT) learning

-- Converting policies and manuals into interactive multimedia presentations and quizzes
+- Converting policies and manuals into interactive multimedia presentations and online quizzes

 - Empowering employees at their convenience